-As part of the Minnesota State Innovation Model (SIM) Initiative, the National Council for Behavioral Health received a grant to provide intensive coaching and facilitation for practice change that amplifies existing state integrated health, e-health and accountable care efforts.
+As part of the Minnesota State Innovation Model (SIM) Initiative, the National Council for Mental Wellbeing received a grant to provide intensive coaching and facilitation for practice change that amplifies existing state integrated health, e-health and accountable care efforts.

 This project offers customized coaching, organization-specific consultation and access to resources for community health centers and/or community mental health centers (including Federally Qualified Health Centers, FQHCs) between November 2015 and November 2016.

 We have accepted sixteen participating organizations, with approximately 50 percent of them located in rural or outstate areas.
 Thirteen of these organizations are Community Mental Health Centers (CMHC), and the remaining three organizations are FQHCs.
 All sixteen organizations completed initial consultation calls with our coaches at the end of September so that we could identify their strengths, weaknesses, and areas that they would most like to improve

 - Intake Consultation with program faculty – identify needs and expectations, explore current strengths and capacities